-Teen Court offers teenage offenders a second chance to learn from their mistakes without the high cost and stigma of a criminal record.
+Teen Court offers teenage offenders a chance to learn from their mistakes without a criminal record.

 Teen Court is a real justice program.
 It gives juveniles who have committed a misdemeanor crime a chance to appear before a jury of their peers.
 Cases heard in Teen Court involve crimes such as theft, shoplifting, criminal mischief, trespassing, third degree assault, possession of marijuana, possession of drug paraphernalia, and minor in possession of alcohol.